Topology of random geometric complexes: a survey: Open problems / future directions

 \section{Open problems / future directions}

 We close by mentioning several possible directions for future research.

 \begin{itemize} \item {\bf Sharper results in the thermodynamic limit.} Proving strong results for expectation of Betti numbers in the critical regime remains a challenging problem.
-The best result so far is that if
+The best result so far is that

 where $C > 0$ is some constant which depends on the underlying distribution on $\R^d$ and the degree $k$ \cite{YSA14}.
 It would be a breakthrough to write an explicit formula for $C$ and we expect that the results would find applications in TDA. \item {\bf Connections between the various models.} Is there a model for random geometric complex which approximates the sub-level sets of the Gaussian random field?
-See \cite{AT07} and \cite{AT11} for introduction and overview of Gaussian random fields and their topological properties. \item {\bf Torsion.} It may be surprising that all of the results in this survey for homology do not depend on the choice of coefficients.
-In dimensions $d \ge 4$ and higher, random geometric complexes will have torsion in integer homology. \item {\bf Higher-dimensional percolation theory.} All of the random geometric complexes discussed here are analogues of random geometric graphs where the number of vertices $n$ is finite, but where $n \to \infty$.
-Percolation theory is of a very different flavorÐÐone considers an infinite random graph, by taking a random subgraph of a lattice, and then analyzes large-scale structure such as whether or not an infinite component appears.
-Analogous lattice models with higher-dimensional cells have been studied, for example ``plaquette percolation'' \cite{ACCFR83,GH10}.
+See \cite{AT07} and \cite{AT11} for introduction and overview of Gaussian random fields and their topological properties. \item {\bf Torsion.} All of the results in this survey for homology of random geometric complexes do not depend on the choice of coefficients.
+In dimensions $d \ge 4$ and higher, these complexes will likely have torsion in integer homology.
+What can be said about the limiting distribution of this torsion group? \item {\bf Higher-dimensional percolation theory.} All of the random geometric complexes discussed here are analogues of random geometric graphs where the number of vertices $n$ is finite and $n \to \infty$.
+Percolation theory is of a somewhat different flavor---one considers an infinite random graph, by taking a random subgraph of a lattice, and then analyzes large-scale structure such as whether or not an infinite connected component appears.
+Analogous lattice models with higher-dimensional cells have been studied, for example ``plaquette percolation.'' \cite{ACCFR83,GH10}.
+So rather than study homology-vanishing thresholds for finite random geometric complexes with size tending to infinity, one might study the appearance of ``infinite'' cycles in lattice models.
+So far, this seems to be relatively unexplored. \end{itemize}